BartlettJE/statsresdesign/docs/10-BayesEst.md

-If we run the <code><span class='fu'><a target='_blank' href='https://rdrr.io/r/base/summary.html'>summary</a></span><span class='op'>(</span><span class='op'>)</span></code> function again, you can check the intercept and predictor coefficients to see how they differ to the first model we fitted.
+If we run the <code><span><span class='fu'><a target='_blank' href='https://rdrr.io/r/base/summary.html'>summary</a></span><span class='op'>(</span><span class='op'>)</span></span></code> function again, you can check the intercept and predictor coefficients to see how they differ to the first model we fitted.
 Ideally, they should provide us with similar inferences, such as a similar magnitude and in the same direction.
 It is never going to be exactly the same under different priors, but we want our conclusions robust to the choice of prior we use.

 ```r